galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >
 > 4. **FASTA-formatted extended OTU seed sequences**: OTU sequences created by the LotuS2 program after clustering near-identical reads
 >
-> 5. **OTU abundance matrix**: A columnar file with tab-separated-values.
+> 5. **OTU abundance matrix**: A tabular file with rows and columns with tab-separated-values.
 Each row is an OTU.
 The first column has the OTU name, and the remaining columns have the OTU abundance (i.e. how many reads were seen for that OTU) in each sample
 >
 > 6. **Complete LotuS2 output**: If you try to view this file you will see some unreadable binary characters on the screen.
 That's because this is a zip file with the complete LotuS2 output folder in one zip folder.
 You should download this zip file and unzip it on your local computer if you want to see everything inside this folder. ![screenshot of how to download the zip file](images/history-download-zip.png)
 >
 >     One of the most useful files in this output folder is the `phyloseq.Rdata` file which you can load in R to do further ecological analysis.
+This is beyond the scope of the current tutorial, but we will cover this topic in future tutorials.
+If you want to get started on your own, you can look at the last part "Exploration with phyloseq" in the [Building an amplicon sequence variant (ASV) table from 16S data using DADA2]({% link topics/microbiome/tutorials/dada-16S/tutorial.md %}) tutorial.
 {: .hands_on}

 > <question-title>Test your understanding of the outputs</question-title>